-Are you interested in testing your progesterone at home with Proov?
+Are you interested in testing your PdG at home with Proov?

-Proov tests check levels of the hormone progesterone in the urine.
+Proov tests check levels of the hormone metabolite PdG in the urine.
 Proov tests are an FDA approved product.
 People who are ovulating produce the hormone progesterone after ovulation.
 If you are a fertility awareness charter, you can use these tests to double check that ovulation has occurred along with your other fertility signs.
 If you are seeking to become pregnant, you can use these tests to help see if your luteal phase is sufficient to support a pregnancy.

 Here are a few links on recent studies so that you can be more informed about using this product:

 I have personally been using Proov for over a year and a half now.
 It is a regular part of my fertility awareness routine that I use to avoid pregnancy.
 But the main reason people use Proov is to help achieve pregnancy!

 My most common day to get my first positive Proov is approximately 3 to 5 days after a positive LH test.
 I love having Proov as a crosscheck so that I can have an extra way to confirm ovulation.
 I like having a ton of data in my fertility awareness routine.
 While there is currently no official protocol for confirming with Proov tests (outside of Marquette method tentative guidelines), you can use them as a part of your fertility awareness routine regardless of your intentions.
 You should still rely on the fertility signs in your method rules while using Proov.

 For those trying to conceive, the tests can be used around 7 to 10 days post ovulation (counting from peak day, temperature shift, or positive LH depending on what you are charting).
 If the tests are positive on at least 3 out of 4 of these days , this is a good sign that your progesterone is high enough when implantation is most likely.